aicis/fresco/doc/source/intro.rst

   time you write your application.

 * **Rapid and simple protocol suite development**.
-FRESCO provides a collection of resuable patterns that allows protocol suites to be developed with minimal effort.
+FRESCO provides a collection of reusable patterns that allows protocol suites to be developed with minimal effort.
 Once you have developed your protocol suite, you immediately get the benefit that many existing applications (and tests) can run on top of your new suite.